SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 - Working knowledge of programming in .NET.
 It is assumed that you possess all these for enjoying and doing further R&D on this sample.
 Simply clone this git repo (or download as Zip).

-## A few things to do before deep-dive:
+## A few things to do before deep-dive
 1. Open the Visual Studio Solution file; ensure your Nuget packages are upto date.
 Specifically, ensure that '[CassandraCSharpDriver](https://www.nuget.org/packages/CassandraCSharpDriver/)' is installed.
 Your packages.config file should resemble the same as shown below:

 ![Image2](media/packagesconfig.png)